systemhorizons/test-wiki-version-control/docs/index.md

       link: /Home

 features:
-  - title: Issues
-    details: Where to report bugs or add feature requests.
-  - title: Install
+  - icon: 🐝
+    title: Command line tool
-    details: How to install in the UI and on the command line
+    details: Manage your site on the command line
+  - icon: 🕵
+    title: Secure
+    details: Secure by design with powerful customisation
+  - icon: ✏
-  - title: Contribute
+    title: Content
-    details: How you can help
+    details: Focus on your content
 ---